-It’s so nice to notice that more and more people get interested in watching birds in Jordan.
+It’s so nice to notice that more and more people are getting interested in watching birds in Jordan.
 Even some of my guests ask me to take them to Al Tobaq hill, after they’ve read the report of these two Spanish couples about this birding site.

-Then from behind the hill top a Steppe Buzzard appears, and another one.
+Then from behind the hilltop, a Steppe Buzzard appears, and another one.
 They are flying around each other, like being in a fight.
-Marcel, who is a birdwatching guide himself, brought his camera with zoom lens and took some nice pictures of the two, no, there is a third one!
+Marcel, who is a birdwatching guide himself, brought his camera with a zoom lens and took some nice pictures of the two, no, there is a third one!
 Steppe Buzzards.
 Here you can see the series of pictures he took of this “dance”.

-So this hike is a perfect hike for families with a bird loving father and fossil loving children and a nature loving mum!
+So this hike is a perfect hike for families with a bird-loving mother or father and fossil-hunting-loving children.
+Or just nature-loving people!